dangaiden/blog/content/post/2019/2019-04-30-vcsa-6-x-installer-error.md

 ### <span style="font-family: Didact Gothic;">Solution</span>

-<span style="font-size: 16px; font-family: Didact Gothic;">I checked the ESXi host and obviously, it has other port groups created in a standard virtual switch, then, which was the problem?
+<span style="">I checked the ESXi host and obviously, it has other port groups created in a standard virtual switch, then, which was the problem?
 Why I can&#8217;t see them in the drop-down list?<br /> </span>

 &nbsp;